 It is important that the design of HeSANDA considers views and input from people whose individual or trial data may be included in the data asset in future.

-Who are we consulting with?
+Who did we consult with?

 - clinical triallists – people and organisations involved in designing and running investigator-initiated clinical trials in Australia